plone/plone.app.testing/README.txt

 Layer reference
 ===============

-This package contains a layer class, ``plone.app.testing.layers.PloneSite``, which sets up a Plone site fixture.
+This package contains a layer class, ``plone.app.testing.layers.PloneFixture``, which sets up a Plone site fixture.
 It is combined with other layers from `plone.testing`_ to provide a number of layer instances.
 It is important to realise that these layers all have the same fundamental fixture: they just manage test setup and tear-down differently.

 When set up, the fixture will: